-Sexual Abuse is Pervasive in the Catholic Church
+Sexual Assault is Pervasive in the Catholic Church

-After some of the initial reports of sex abuse began to emerge, the Catholic Church commissioned a study to learn the scope of the problem.
-The John Jay Report found that there were over 11,000 allegations that were made against over 4,000 priests.
+After some of the initial reports of sex molestation began to emerge, the Church officials commissioned a study to learn the problem’s scope.
+The John Jay Report found that there were over 11,000 allegations that were made against over 4,000 accused priests.

 Legal Theories Under Which the Catholic Church Can Be Liable for Abuse

 These victims might now seek compensation from the Church because Catholic clergy operate as representatives of the Church in their duties.

 There are numerous legal theories under which a clergy abuse victim can recover from the Church.

 Here are a few theories that could be used in a child sex abuse lawsuit:

 - Clergy members might be liable for an employee’s misdeeds because they act as agents of the employer.

 - The Church might have been negligent in its hiring and placement of priests by failing to perform the proper background checks and giving adequate scrutiny to those around children.